ShidqiFaadhil/MENU-Python-Project/README.md

 # MENU-Python-Project
-MENU Is a small Python project.
+MENU is a small Python project,and 11 years old kids from Indonesia create this project.Thank You!
+MENU is a Python programs that has a lot of interesting features built in.